NREL/OpenStudio-server/server/README.md

 It is possible to use Amazon's Elastic Container Service but it will be limited to only running one machine and it is not possible to add more worker nodes.
-The prefered approach is to use docker-machine and docker-swarm or to custom deploy.
+The preferred approach is to use docker-machine and docker-swarm or to custom deploy.

 ```